 Water Infiltration Mechanics

 Rain and humidity exploit tiny pores in bricks via capillary action, leading to leaks if flashing (the sealing metal around the base) is compromised.
-Before snow loads arrive, November allows for assessments and repairs, such as applying waterproof sealants that can add decades to your chimney’s life.
-Acidic byproducts from burning further corrode liners, which Full Service Chimney evaluates to prevent long-term erosion.
+Before the winter snow loads arrive, getting your inspection done long before November allows for assessments and repairs, such as applying waterproof sealants that can add many years to your chimney’s life.

 Structural and Draft System Checks